- Receiving, inventory putaway, and storing the product.

 - Outbound shipping cost per order: the total outbound shipping costs divided by the total orders.

 - Outbound shipping cost per box: the total outbound shipping costs divided by total boxes.

 The above calculations of fulfillment cost per order are helpful when understanding your overall business.
 Now the challenge is to apply this process to the departmental costs and productivity.
-Departmental functions include any major warehouse functions, such as receiving, putting away, picking, packing, shipping and returning items to fill orders and process returns.
+Departmental functions include any major warehouse functions, such as receiving, putaway, picking, packing, shipping and returning items to fill orders and process returns.

 You’ll also want to calculate the paid hours worked in the department from the time collected.

 As you start the measurement of department functions, different units of work may be applicable between departments.
 For example, receiving functions may have little performed inspection compared to other businesses.
 The number of cases or pallets received rather than units received may be a more meaningful metric.